slevithan/regex/README.md

 Additionally, JavaScript regex syntax is hard to write and even harder to read and refactor.
 But it doesn't have to be that way!
 With a few key features — raw multiline strings, insignificant whitespace, comments, subroutines, subroutine definition groups, interpolation, and *named capture only* mode — even long and complex regexes can be beautiful, grammatical, and intuitive.

-`regex` adds all of these features and returns native `RegExp` instances.
+Regex+ adds all of these features and returns native `RegExp` instances.
 It always uses flag <kbd>v</kbd> (already a best practice for new regexes) so you never forget to turn it on and don't have to worry about the differences in other parsing modes (in environments without native <kbd>v</kbd>, flag <kbd>u</kbd> is automatically used instead while applying <kbd>v</kbd>'s escaping rules so your regexes are forward and backward compatible).
 It also supports atomic groups and possessive quantifiers to help you avoid catastrophic backtracking, and it gives you best-in-class, context-aware interpolation of `RegExp` instances, escaped strings, and partial patterns.

 ## 🦾 Extended regex syntax

 Historically, JavaScript regexes were not as powerful or readable as other major regex flavors like Java, .NET, PCRE, Perl, Python, and Ruby.
 With recent advancements and the Regex+ library, those days are over.
-Modern JavaScript regexes have [significantly improved](https://github.com/slevithan/awesome-regex#javascript-regex-evolution), adding lookbehind, named capture, Unicode properties, set subtraction and intersection, etc. The extended syntax and implicit flags provided by `regex` add key remaining pieces needed to stand alongside or surpass other major flavors.
+Modern JavaScript regexes have [significantly improved](https://github.com/slevithan/awesome-regex#javascript-regex-evolution), adding lookbehind, named capture, Unicode properties, set subtraction and intersection, etc. The extended syntax and implicit flags provided by Regex+ add the key remaining pieces needed to stand alongside or surpass other major flavors.

 ### Atomic groups

 Atomic groups are noncapturing groups with special behavior, and are written as `(?>…)`.
 After matching the contents of an atomic group, the regex engine automatically throws away all backtracking positions remembered by any tokens within the group.
-Atomic groups are most commonly used to improve performance, and are a much needed feature that `regex` brings to native JavaScript regular expressions.
+Atomic groups are most commonly used to improve performance, and are a much needed feature that Regex+ brings to native JavaScript regular expressions.

 Example: